MCQ on Rickettsiae and zoonotic diseases- gram negative bacteria

 d) Use of sulfonamides for the treatment of typhus fever

-16) A PCR test is a commonly used molecular diagnostic method for the detection of all medically important Rickettsial diseases, the test is less sensitive during which stage of the disease?
+16) A PCR test is a commonly used molecular diagnostic method for the detection of all medically important Rickettsial diseases, the test is less sensitive during which stage of this disease?

 Select all the correct answers